dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 Title: dragoncoder047's homepage
 Save_as: index.html
 Status: hidden
-Modified: 2023-01-14
+Modified: 2023-01-24

 Hi, I guess.

 Just so you know who you are dealing with...
 I am a high school student.
-I enjoy programming in Javascript and Python as well as reverse-engineering, hacking, and building robots.
+I enjoy programming in Python, C++, and Javascript, as well as reverse-engineering, hacking, and building robots.

 Below are some of the more notable ideas I have done, along with links to their description pages.
 I will note here that this list may, at times, be out of date.
 The best place to check is [my Github repositories list](https://github.com/dragoncoder047?tab=repositories) which includes everything and is sorted by when I last did something with it.

 ## LILduino

 I wanted to be able to embed a scripting language on an Arduino so I don't have to use a C compiler on another computer to reprogram it.
-After a couple of false starts with Lisp and Tcl, and writing my own language, I discovered [LIL](http://runtimeterror.com/tech/lil/).
+After several false starts with Lisp, Tcl, and writing my own language, I discovered [LIL](http://runtimeterror.com/tech/lil/).
 It's written in C and even though it has no garbage collector (memory is managed very carefully by duplicating and freeing values when needed) it works very well.
 I wrote a bunch of C++ "extension modules" that hook into Arduino functions and libraries (GPIO, SD, cards, infrared communication, regular expressions, etc.), and basically have turned LIL into a crude operating system for any microprocessor that has enough horsepower to run it.
 Code here: <https://github.com/dragoncoder047/lilduino>

 ---

 ## Phoo

 A little scripting language I invented based on the principle that everything is a stack.
 Phoo started as a Javascript port of another scripting language called [Quackery](https://github.com/GordonCharlton/Quackery), but took a left turn early on in development and is nothing like Quackery anymore.
 Phoo is a whole lot faster than Quackery and works well and the code is impressively concise compared to the equivalent Javascript or Python.
 I haven't used Phoo "in" anything yet, and the shell is kind of broken, but Phoo has loads of possibilities of what can be done because it is just a general purpose programming language.
 Javascript source code [on Github](https://github.com/phoo-lang/phoo).
-Phoo's [documentation](https://phoo-lang.github.io/docs/index.html) is a bit primitive, cobbled together by a little Python script, but everything that needs to be documented is documented thouroughly.
+Phoo's [documentation](https://phoo-lang.github.io/docs/index.html) is a bit primitive, cobbled together by a little Python script, but everything that needs to be documented is documented relatively thouroughly on that link for the outward-facing Phoo words, and as JSDoc comments for Phoo's internals.

 ---

 ## Armdroid

-In early 2022 I discovered two old Armdroid 1000's and their accessories in the back of my engineering teacher's storage closet.
-So I put together a site with pictures of the robots and links to other resources I found on the Web.
+In early 2022 I discovered two old Armdroid 1000's and their accessories in the back of my engineering teacher's storage closet, remnants from the days that my school taught [PLTW Computer Integrated Manufaturing](https://www.pltw.org/computer-integrated-manufacturing-course-outline).
+I put together a website with pictures of the robots and links to other resources I found on the Web.
 [Have a look at it here.](/armdroid/) This site also documents my efforts to reverse-engineer the Armdroid and control it with an Arduino Uno, which have been mildly successful.

 ---